Conciergerie

-The Conciergerie ([kɔ̃sjɛʁʒəʁi]) (Lodge) is a former courthouse and prison in Paris, France, located on the west of the Île de la Cité, below the Palais de Justice.
+The Conciergerie ([kɔ̃sjɛʁʒəʁi]) (Lodge) is a former courthouse and prison in Paris, France located on the west of the Île de la Cité below the Palais de Justice.
 It was originally part of the former royal palace, the Palais de la Cité, which also included the Sainte-Chapelle.
 Two large medieval halls remain from the royal palace.
-During the French Revolution, 2,780 prisoners, including Marie-Antoinette, were imprisoned, tried and sentenced at the Conciergerie, then sent to different sites to be executed by the guillotine.
-It is now a national monument and museum.
+During the French Revolution, 2,781 prisoners, including Marie Antoinette, were imprisoned, tried and sentenced at the Conciergerie then sent to different sites to be executed by the guillotine.
+It’s now a national monument and museum.

-Gallo-Roman fortress to Royal Palace (1st to 10th century AD)
+Gallo-Roman fortress to Royal Palace (1st–10th century)

-In the 1st-3rd century AD, the Ile de la Cité became part of the Gallo-Roman city of Lutetia, on the opposite bank of the Seine.
+In the 1st–3rd century AD, the Ile de la Cité became part of the Gallo-Roman city of Lutetia, on the opposite bank of the Seine.
 The island was surrounded by a wall, and a fortress of the Roman governor was built at the west end of the island.
-The Merovingian king Clovis installed his capital there, on the site of the Roman fortress. from 508 until his death in 511.
-The Carolingian monarchs moved their capital out of the city, but at the end of the 10th century, under Hugh Capet, Paris became the capital of the Kingdom of the Franks.
+The Merovingian King Clovis installed his capital there, on the site of the Roman fortress, from 508 until his death in 511.
+The Carolingian monarchs moved their capital out of the city, but at the end of the 10th century, under Hugh Capet, Paris became the capital of the Kingdom of France.
 He constructed a large new fortified residence, the Palais de la Cité, on the same site.